AdobeDocs/experience-manager-65.nl-NL/help/forms/using/create-reviews-forms.md

 ---
 title: Revisies voor elementen in formulieren maken en beheren
-seo-title: Revisies voor elementen in formulieren maken en beheren
+seo-title: Creating and managing reviews for assets in forms
-description: 'Een revisie is een mechanisme waarmee een of meer revisoren opmerkingen kunnen maken over een element dat beschikbaar is in een formulier. '
+description: Een revisie is een mechanisme waarmee een of meer revisoren opmerkingen kunnen maken over een element dat beschikbaar is in een formulier.
-seo-description: 'Een revisie is een mechanisme waarmee een of meer revisoren opmerkingen kunnen maken over een element dat beschikbaar is in een formulier. '
+seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS